MEt3R: Measuring Multi-View Consistency in Generated Images: Experiments

+\paragraph{Object-Level Generation Models.} From object-level methods, we compare EpiDiff~\cite{huang2023epidiff}, SyncDreamer~\cite{syncdreamer}, and VideoMV~\cite{zuo2024videomv}.
+EpiDiff and SyncDreamer employ an underlying multi-view diffusion model, while VideoMV uses a video diffusion model to generate novel views of objects.

-\paragraph{Dataset} To faithfully benchmark with MEt3R, we collect 100 image sequences from the RealEstate10K~\cite{zhou2018stereo} test set.
+\paragraph{Dataset.} To faithfully benchmark with MEt3R, we collect 100 image sequences from the RealEstate10K~\cite{zhou2018stereo} test set.
 We take the first image for each sequence as the initial input, followed by 80 target poses, which the multi-view generation models generate.
 We perform consecutive pairwise evaluations on the generated images in a sliding-window fashion.
 In this way, we: 1) allow maximal projection area and more overlapping pixels to evaluate; 2) cover regions that are extrapolated and not visible in the input image; and 3) investigate the evolution of pairwise consistency as the camera pair moves further away from the input image.
 We set a standard resolution of $256^2$ as input to MEt3R.
-In case of DFM \cite{tewari2023forwarddiffusion}, we upsample from $128^2$, and for GenWarp\cite{seo2024genwarp}, we downsample from $512^2$ bilinearly.
-Similarly, we use identical test sequences for video diffusion models but limit the number of generated frames to 48 due to memory restrictions.
+In the case of DFM, we upsample from $128^2$, and for GenWarp, we downsample from $512^2$ bilinearly.
+Similarly, we use identical test sequences for video diffusion models but limit them to 48 frames to address memory constraints.
 Note that we do not have explicit camera control over the generation and, therefore, are not equivalent in camera trajectories.
-In addition, the generated videos differ in resolution and aspect ratios, which we resize accordingly to the closest resolution of $256^2$ while maintaining the aspect ratio.
+The generated videos also differ in resolution, which we resize accordingly to the closest resolution of $256^2$ while preserving the aspect ratio.
+For object-level methods, we use Google Scanned Objects (GSO)~\cite{downs2022googlescannedobjectshighquality} dataset, which consists of $360^\circ$ views of objects.
+We subdivide the range $[0^\circ, 360^\circ]$ into 16 frames at $256^2$ resolution, forming a closed loop with the frame at $0^\circ$ as the conditioning.
+Both EpiDiff and SyncDreamer generate 16 frames, while VideoMV generates a fixed set of 32 frames, which we uniformly downsample to 16.